-Oral Presentation:
+In-Class Essay / Oral Presentation Assignment:

-We will spend a little over a week on this assignment, in which you will write a five hundred word, two-paragraph essay in class on one of the characters we will have read about this semester.
+We will spend a little over a week on this assignment, in which you will write a two-hundred and fifty word essay in class on one of the characters we will have read about this semester.
 You will discuss the significance of that character to the story, and you will explain your reaction to that character.
 You will read your essay to the class, then turn in the essay to me.
-This assignment will be worth fifty points, and will be graded on the following 10% scale:
+This assignment will be worth 25 points, and will be graded on the following 10% scale:

-50-46 = A / 45-41 = B / 40-36 = C / 35-31 = D / 30 = F
+$$25-22 = A$$ / $21-18 = B$ / $17-14 = C$ / $13-10 = D$ / 9 and below = F

-Annotated Bibliography:
+Annotated Bibliography Assignment:

-On a topic I will assign, you will complete a bibliography of at least ten sources, listed in correct MLA format and annotated appropriately.
+On a book I will assign to you (each student will be assigned a different book), you will complete a bibliography of ten sources, listed in correct MLA format and annotated appropriately.
 We will discuss this assignment fully later on in the semester as we near its due date.
-This assignment will be worth fifty points, and will be graded on the following 10% scale:
+This assignment will be worth 25 points, and will be graded on the same 10% scale as the In-Class Essay / Oral Presentation Assignment.